-Confirmed with mid-year AFS emanated from audited AFS for corrections made Confirmed with mid-year AFS emanated from audited AFS for corrections made %06 %56 Management adjusted bonus schedules on the mid-year AFS set.
-Management will include posting of CaseWare journals on their AFS process plan and the AFS business process will also be updated accordingly, kindly trial balance extract together with management comparison on the 30 June 2023 30 April 2023 Chief Financial Officer Financial Accounting Manager Chief Financial Officer Financial Accounting Manager Management partially agrees with audit finding, management visited Employee12month report to agree annual bonus months, due to fact that engagement date and annual bonus 12month cycle differ depending on when employee became eligible for annual bonus.
+UJF&W report submitted to MPAC for investigations and Council resolution.
+Confirmed with mid-year AFS emanated from audited AFS for corrections made SCM Reg 36 was 100% followed, and council deliberated over instances where a deviation, Issues have been included in the MPAC report that will be investigated in the financial period.
+Management adjusted 90% bonus schedules on the mid-year AFS set.
+Chief Financial 30 June 2023 Officer SCM Manager Chief Financial 30 June 2023 Officer Financial Accounting Manager with audit as followed, ver instances proach was Management partially agrees with audit finding, management visited Camployee12month report to agree Fannual bonus months, due to fact that engagement date and annual bonus 12month cycle differ depending on when employee became eligible for annual bonus.
 The engagement date initially considered is important when dealing with long service awards.
 Moving forward management will ensure that the latest annual bonus amount for the period under review.
-Management agrees with audit finding, at the time management submitted Annual Financial Statements the financial system general ledger and trial balance were not updated with CaseWare Journals.
-Management will include posting of CaseWare journals on their AFS process plan and the AFS business process will also be updated accordingly, kindly trial balance extract together with management CoAF 77: Bonus Provision: Incorrect calculation CoAF 20: Follow-up of prior year issue (Receivables from exchange transactions) - Prior year issue 18 (EV) Coaf 77 Coaf 20 CoAF year excha
+Deviations processed (EV) finding, SCM Reg 36 w and council deliberated or where a deviation ap followed.
+CoAF 77: Bonus Provision: Incorrect calculation Coaf 77 Cov Inc